 Replication enables you to maintain identical data on multiple servers.
 This has several benefits, such as enabling client query load to be distributed over servers, availability of data even if a given server is taken offline or fails, and the ability to make backups with no impact on the master by using a slave server.
 See Chapter 17, Replication.

 MySQL Cluster provides a high-availability, high-redundancy version of MySQL adapted for the distributed computing environment.
-See MySQL Cluster NDB 7.3 and MySQL Cluster NDB 7.4, which provides information about MySQL Cluster NDB 7.3 (based on MySQL 5.6 but containing the latest improvements and fixes for the
+See Chapter 20, MySQL NDB Cluster 7.5, which provides information about MySQL NDB Cluster 7.5 (based on MySQL 5.7 but containing the latest improvements and fixes for the